-What does No Church in the Wild mean?
+What do you think No Church in the Wild means?

 Kanye West: No Church in the Wild Meaning